Shopify/ruby-lsp/jekyll/addons.markdown

 ### Listeners

-An essential component to addons are listeners.
+An essential component to add-ons are listeners.
 All Ruby LSP requests are listeners that handle specific node types.

 Listeners work in conjunction with a `Prism::Dispatcher`, which is responsible for dispatching events during the parsing of Ruby code.
 Each event corresponds to a specific node in the Abstract Syntax Tree (AST) of the code being parsed.